Daniel Gillies

-Daniel John Gillies is a New Zealand-Canadian actor, film producer, director and screenwriter.
-He played the role of Elijah Mikaelson on the television series The Vampire Diaries and its spin-off The Originals, as well as Dr. Joel Goran on the Canadian series Saving Hope, a medical-themed show with a mystical, paranormal twist.
+Daniel Joshua Gillies (born March 14, 1976) is a Canadian-born New Zealand actor, film producer, director and screenwriter.
+He played Elijah Mikaelson on The Vampire Diaries and its spin-off, The Originals; Dr. Joel Goran on Saving Hope.
 He wrote and directed the 2012 film, Broken Kingdom.

 Early life

-Gillies was born in Winnipeg, Manitoba, Canada to parents from New Zealand.
-When he was five, his parents decided to return to their native New Zealand, and moved to Invercargill and then to Hamilton.
-Though born into a family of strong medical background (his father is a pediatrician, his mother a nurse, and he is descended from the renowned ENT/plastic surgery pioneer Sir Harold Gillies), he became interested in acting because he said it was "the only thing I was ever any good at".
+Gillies was born in Winnipeg, Manitoba, Canada, to parents from New Zealand.
+When he was five, his parents decided to return to New Zealand, moving to Invercargill and then Hamilton.
+Though born into a family of strong medical background (his father is a pediatrician, his mother a nurse, and he is descended from the renowned ENT/plastic surgery pioneer Sir Harold Gillies), Gillies became interested in acting because he said it was "the only thing [he] was ever any good at".

-Frustrated with the lack of opportunities in New Zealand, he moved to Sydney, Australia for six weeks in 2001 before going to Canada for two months, where he worked as a waiter and dishwasher until deciding to move to Los Angeles, USA.
+Frustrated with the lack of opportunities in New Zealand, he moved to Sydney, Australia for six weeks in 2001 before going to Canada for two months, where he worked as a waiter and dishwasher until deciding to move to Los Angeles.

 Career

 Gillies began his career starring in several Auckland Theatre Company productions, before landing a two-season lead role in the television drama Street Legal.
 After deciding that his acting options in his native New Zealand were limited, Gillies explored his options in Sydney and Canada.
 Gillies then moved to Los Angeles and was soon cast in the movies Bride and Prejudice and Spider-Man 2.

-Since 2002, Gillies has worked in Canadian and American film and television – at times simultaneously.
+Since 2002, Gillies has worked in North American film and television productions.
 Before landing lead roles in television series, Gillies landed guests spots on television shows such as Masters of Horror, NCIS, and True Blood.
 In 2010, he was cast on the hit The CW drama The Vampire Diaries as Elijah Mikaelson.
-In 2013, CW created a successful spin-off of The Originals. chronicling the lives of the first (aka "the Original") vampires.
+In 2013, CW created a successful spin-off of The Originals, which chronicled the lives of the first vampires.
 Gillies's recurring part as Elijah from The Vampire Diaries became a lead part in The Originals.
-A potential nightmare existed for CW since Gillies was already under contract to play Dr. Joel Goran in the supernatural series, Saving Hope.
+A potential nightmare existed for CW since Gillies was already under contract to play Joel Goran in the supernatural series, Saving Hope.
 Saving Hope initially aired in the US on NBC, but the series was not renewed although it continued to run in Canada.
 He continued both shows.
-In 2012, Gillies wrote, directed and starred with wife Rachael Leigh Cook in Broken Kingdom.
+In 2012, Gillies wrote, directed and starred with then wife Rachael Leigh Cook in Broken Kingdom.

+From 2019 to 2022, Gillies portrayed the role of Mark Monroe in the Netflix 2019 romantic drama television series Virgin River.
+He was in the show for four seasons.
+In January 2021, Gillies starred in the psychological thriller film Coming Home in the Dark, based on a 1995 short-story of the same name by Owen Marshall.
+In 2022, Gillies was cast as Charlie Tate in the second season of the ABC series The Newsreader.